The Ottawa Officiants Most Recommended by Friends & Wedding Professionals!

 What's the best time of day for a wedding ceremony, well, simply put, it depends!

-To Lynne and Keith, the starting principle for all wedding ceremonies is that the comfort of your guests should be your prime directive.
+To us, the starting principle for all wedding ceremonies is that the comfort of your guests should be your prime directive.
 In keeping with that then, the scheduling of wedding activities should also take into consideration the needs of your guests.

 Once you decide when you want the primary social activity to occur, you can easily work backwards to find the right time for your ceremony.